 It’s always a better idea to see a house multiple times and to make sure to see a variety of houses before choosing the one you sign for.

 When you meet with the real estate agent, make sure to have your poker face ready, and to insist on your musts and your deal-breakers.
-You probably won’t be able to get everything on your wishlist without being flexible with your budget, but it’s best that you try and weigh a number of options so you can insure that you’re getting the best house for your budget and your needs.
+You probably won’t be able to get everything on your wishlist without being flexible with your budget, so it's better that you try and weigh a number of options so you can insure that you’re getting the right house for your budget and your needs.

 Going With the First Mortgage

 For such a major investment this may come as a surprise, but around half of homebuyers in the US don't comparison shop for mortgages.
 These buyers go to their local bank branch or a lender they are familiar with and get a mortgage quote and feel they are bound to it.

 Your first move should be to change how you view the relationship between you and the lender.
 You are the customer and they work for you, not the other way around.
 The lenders need to compete for your business, and by shopping around, you can find the lender with the attractive mortgage rates and lowest closing costs.
 This can save you hundreds, possibly even thousands of dollars per year.

 A good idea is to get at least three different quotes and then use them to comparison shop.

 We’ll put it this way - most of us comparison shop at the grocery store, when buying airline tickets, even when choosing which gas station to fill up at.
 There is no reason not to do the same when making what may be the biggest investment of your life.